-The TID field indicates the TC or TS for which the allocation is made.
-For a CBAP allocation, this field is reserved.

 Extended DBand TSPEC element

-The Extended DBand TSPEC element is present in the ADDTS Request frame and contains the set of parameters intended to modify the scheduler behavior for the admission of a new TS or updating the scheduler behavior for an existing TS.
-The Extended DBand TSPEC element is also present in the ADDTS Response and reflects the parameters, possibly modified, by which the TS was admitted.
+The Extended DBand TSPEC element is present in the ADDTS Request frame sent by a non-PCP/non-AP DBand STA, and contains the set of parameters needed to create an airtime allocation.
+The Extended DBand TSPEC element is also present in the ADDTS Response frame sent by a DBand PCP/AP, and reflects the parameters, possibly modified, by which the allocation was created.
 The format of the Extended DBand TSPEC element is shown in Figure 49.